Allasudha/LeadDesk/README.md

 A React utility belt for function components and higher-order components.

 This can avoid using React class based components using Recompose.

+### Formik

+Formik takes care of the repetitive and annoying stuff--keeping track of values/errors/visited fields, orchestrating validation, and handling submission.